ipspace/netlab/docs/labs/clab.md

       '/var/run/docker.sock': '/var/run/docker.sock'
 ```

-### Generating and binding custom config files
+(clab-config-template)=

-In addition to binding pre-existing files, Netlab can also generate custom config files on the fly based on templates.
+### Generating and Binding Custom Configuration Files

+In addition to binding pre-existing files, _netlab_ can also generate custom config files on the fly based on Jinja2 templates.
 For example, this is used internally to create the list of daemons for the **frr** container image:

 ```
 frr: